 Some special programs are available to help homeowners in this type of situation.
 For example, a program called Stabilizing Urban Neighborhoods (SUN) offered by a nonprofit organization helps foreclosed homeowners in Massachusetts, Maryland, Rhode Island, New Jersey, Illinois, Connecticut, and Pennsylvania by purchasing foreclosed properties and then reselling those properties back to the former homeowners, usually at current fair market value, with a new, fixed-rate 30-year mortgage.
 (Learn more about the SUN Initiative.)

 If your state provides a redemption period after the sale, you sometimes have the right to live in the home payment-free during this time.
 For example, in Michigan, most homeowners get a six-month redemption period (some people get a year) during which time they can live in the home.
-(Read more about redemption periods in Michigan.)
+(Under some circumstances, though, like if the foreclosed homeowner unreasonably refuses to allow the purchaser to inspect the home, the purchaser can begin an eviction sooner.
+Read more about redemption periods in Michigan.)

 By staying in the home during the redemption period, you can save money by living rent-free.
 This way you can use the money that you otherwise would have spent on housing to pay other bills and start rebuilding your credit.
 (To learn more about your rights during the redemption period in your state, if there is one, consider talking to a local foreclosure attorney.)